-It's day five of this year's vegan experience (in accordance with Jewish customs, this year's Experience began at sundown on Friday evening, February 1st), and already things are going far more smoothly than last year.
+It's day five of this year's vegan experience, and already things are going far more smoothly than last year.
 The biggest hurdle I faced back then was opening my refrigerator and realizing that there was almost nothing I could eat.
 Animal-based products are so pervasive—sometimes even hiding in plain sight in products where you least expect to find them—that my refrigerator needed a near-complete overhaul.

 But that was then and this is now.
 Upon completing my month of veganism last year, I mentioned that there were a few permanent changes in my diet that it would effect, even when I switched back to basic omnivorism.
 One of those changes is my basic pantry.
 The simple fact is that it's expanded.
 Greatly.
 I now regularly keep a stock of various canned and dried beans, nuts of all types, a collection of great olive oils and vinegars, flours and grains both for baking and for using in savory dishes, and vegan-friendly condiments and pickles.